dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 Take a look at [Showcase]({{< ref "#showcase" >}}) section.
 Notice that there are Network, Time and Battery information.
 Those are not interactive widgets but they are dynamic.
 Rather, they display dynamic data.
-Like, lets take the Time label at the bottom left corner.
+Like, let's take the Time label in the bottom-left corner.
 This label will display the new time value whenever the time changes.

 So, if the time becomes `12:00` to `12:01`, the label will reflect that.